thephpleague/plates/templates/inheritance.md

 Inheritance
 ===========

-By combining [layouts](/templates/layouts/) and [sections](/templates/sections/) you to can create a base layout that contains all the common sections of your site.
-Then, when you build your page template, simply define the layout you want to use and your page will automatically be rendered "into it".
-The best way to understand template inheritance is by an example:

-## The layout template
+By combining [layouts](/templates/layouts/) and [sections](/templates/sections/), Plates allows you to "build up" your pages using predefined sections.
+This is best understand using an example:

+## Inheritance example

+The following example illustrates a pretty standard website.
+Start by creating a site template, which includes your header and footer as well as any predefined content [sections](/templates/sections/).
+Notice how Plates makes it possible to even set default section content, in the event that a page doesn't define it.

 <div class="filename">template.php</div>
 ~~~ php